 In this example, the user is requested to enter Denise's password in order to perform the privileged function.
 The user may also choose another administrative account by clicking "Use another account."

 By default, UAC is turned on.
-If you're
+If you're using Vista already, you no doubt noticed it when using Vista for the first time.

 How to configure User Account Control